 “Il Cinema in Piazza is a big public library, in which every evening all the ones who live and cross this city get to consult at the same time a different cinematographic work, borrowing it for a single collective vision on its big screen.”
-The boys and girls of Cinema America
+The Piccolo America Team

 Il Cinema in Piazza

-We are pleased to bring cinema again this year in two parks that are so important to our city, sure that we will once again be able to contribute to enhance places where nature is the protagonist and biodiversity is preserved.
+Piccolo America is back to bring light and life to the Roman summer nights with “Il Cinema in Piazza”, Rome’s largest outdoor retrospective film festival.
+The 2023 edition will take place in Trastevere, Tor Sapienza and Monte Ciocci, three locations of the city that span from the center to the suburbs.
+The admission is free entry and no booking is required.
+We are pleased to bring cinema again this year in two parks that are so important to our city, the Cervelletta and Monte Ciocci Park, sure that we will once again be able to contribute to enhance the places where nature is the protagonist and the biodiversity is preserved.

-“From the outskirts we started and in the outskirts we return.
+“From the outskirts we started and this is where we come back to.
 The ones born and raised there, as most of us, know it already.
-We know what it means to grind kilometres on public transports to reach a bookstore, a cinema, a theatre, a museum, or even just a place for meeting up in the evening with friends.
+We know what it means to grind kilometers on public transportation to reach a bookstore, a cinema, a theater, a museum, or even just a place for meeting up in the evening with friends.

-This is our idea of cultural and social participation, able to promote reflection on the role of culture itself in the process of educational, forming and working growth of young people, based on participatory planning, attentive to the needs of all, on a “ to know by doing“ process, whose fruits shall grow over time”.
+This is our idea of cultural and social participation, able to promote reflection on the role of culture itself in the process of educational, forming and working growth of young people, based on participatory planning, attentive to the needs of all, on a “learning by doing“ process, whose fruits shall grow over time”.

-Many times these young people had to find a new base and face many challenges, not least, after three years of hard work moved by the love for Trastevere, they decide to spread out on the city, getting to illuminate neighbourhood such as Ostia, Tor Sapienza and Valle Aurelia with the initiative “Il Cinema in Piazza”.
-On September 21, 2021 finally the Cinema Troisi came to life!
-A unique space on the European scene, located on Via Girolamo Induno in Trastevere, with a cinema always open and illuminated, even when the projector is off, thanks to the first study room in Italy open 24 hours a day, 365 days a year.
+There were many challenges for the team – after three years of hard work moved by the love for Trastevere, they also reached neighborhoods such as Ostia, Tor Sapienza and Valle Aurelia with the initiative “Il Cinema in Piazza”.
+Today, Piccolo America is a non profit Foundation that on September 21st 2021 renewed and reopened Cinema Troisi.
+A unique space on the European scene, located in Trastevere, with a cinema always open, even when the projector is off, thanks to the first study room in Italy open 24/7, 365 days a year.